7 min read

 1. You have distracted my creative process

-2. I don’t know what a monopoly is until somebody tells me
+2. I didn’t know what a monopoly was until somebody told me

 3. Sometimes I get emotional over fonts…